 Antibiotic Resistance Breakers (ARBs)

-Antibiotic-resistant infections are the biggest threat to modern medicine, already costing over 700,000 lives a year globally.
-Without a solution, it is estimated that by 2050 that number will be closer to 10 million people every year dying from previously treatable bacterial infections.
+Antibiotic-resistant infections are the biggest threat to modern medicine.
+It already costs over 700,000 lives a year globally.
+Without a solution, estimates predict that by 2050 that number will be closer to 10 million people every year.
+10 million people dying from previously treatable bacterial infections.

-We are investing in research to discover antibiotic resistance breakers (ARBs), which are drugs that, when combined with current antibiotics, can overcome bacterial resistance.
+We are investing in research to discover antibiotic resistance breakers (ARBs).
+ARBs are drugs that, when combined with current antibiotics, can overcome bacterial resistance.
 Any existing marketed drug could have this property.
-There are up to two thousand potential drugs, including approximately 100 different antibiotics which might be combined as well as several types of bacteria to test these combinations against; it’s a mammoth task.
+There are up to two thousand potential drugs for us to test with.
+These include approximately 100 different antibiotics which could combine with other drugs.
+There are also several types of bacteria to test these combinations against.
+It’s a mammoth task.

 Our research so far

-We have screened approximately 1,200 drugs from an extensive library of medicines, in combination with some of our most important antibiotics, against various strains of four multidrug-resistant bacteria (Klebsiella pneumoniae, Escherichia coli, Pseudomonas aeruginosa, Acinetobacter baumannii).
-These bacteria account for around 50% of major hospital-acquired infections, including sepsis (which causes 46,000 deaths in the UK each year), urinary tract infections and pneumonia.
+We have already screened approximately 1,200 drugs from an extensive library of medicines, in combination with some of our most important antibiotics, against various strains of four multidrug-resistant bacteria (Klebsiella pneumoniae, Escherichia coli, Pseudomonas aeruginosa, Acinetobacter baumannii).
+These bacteria account for around 50% of major hospital-acquired infections.
+These include sepsis (which causes 46,000 UK deaths annually), urinary tract infections and pneumonia.

 Research into β-lactamase inhibitors